[Book Review] Ready for Polyamory by Laura Boyle

 I was reading erotic fiction with dominance and submission themes long before I was practicing BDSM in real life.
 Erotica helped me to discover the types of scenarios that interested me, the names and words that turn me on… and also, the things that completely leave me cold.
 Reading woman-on-woman scenes was actually a huge part of coming to accept my own bisexuality.

-Erotica can introduce you to kinks you never knew existed (ask me how I learned that orgasm control is a thing), make you feel less alone (ask me how I discovered that I wasn’t the only freak in the world who liked to pretend to be a naughty schoolgirl and get spanked), or even help you open up lines of communication about certain kinks with your partner (ask me how I let Mr CK know I have a medical examination fetish).
+Erotica can introduce you to kinks you never knew existed (ask me how I learned that orgasm control is a thing), make you feel less alone (ask me how I discovered that I wasn’t the only freak in the world who liked to get spanked), or even help you open up lines of communication about certain kinks with your partner (ask me how I let Mr CK know I have a medical examination fetish).

 If you’re not sure what you’re into?
 Pick up a sexy compilation collection to give you lots of ground to explore.

-It can make it quicker, easier or more enjoyable to achieve orgasm
+It can make it quicker, easier or more enjoyable to reach orgasm

 The best way for me to get going pre-wank is to read some really good smut.
 It works better than visual porn and, usually, better than my imagination.
 Plus, taking the few minutes to find a filthy story that works for me is a good way to get into a sexy headspace.
 If I want a long, luxurious session, taking my time to immerse myself in an erotic book is glorious.
 If I’m more looking for a hot quickie with myself, then a favourite story and my Doxy will get me done in ten minutes or less.